 Okay, so this is not quite a scientific poll, but you get my point.
 Often a dog is responding to cues other than the ones we intend.

 We are creatures of habit and often have a set routine when training our dogs.
-We train in the same place, we train with the same people and animals around, we train at the same time, we train in the same clothes, we… well you get the picture.
+We train in the same place, with the same people and animals around, we train at the same time, in the same clothes, we, well, you get the picture.

 The simplest analogy here is the boy who cried wolf.
-I remember hearing Bill Cosby talking about children, he said that you can’t just say something to a child once, you have to send a litany of requests their way.
+I remember hearing someone say that you can’t say something to a child once and expect a result.
+You have to send a litany of requests their way.
 “Sit, sit, sit, sit, sit!”
 “Come, come, come, come, come!”
 “No, no, no, no, no!”
-This can work against us when dealing with dogs.
+This kind of repetition works against us when dealing with dogs.

 I’ve described dogs as the ultimate relevance engines.
-If a behavior hasn’t been completely learned and the dog isn’t being reinforced for it in some way shape or form, it can quickly decide the cue is irrelevant.
-It just become more gibberish for them to ignore.
+If a behavior hasn’t been completely learned and the dog isn’t being reinforced for it in some way, shape, or form, it can quickly decide the cue is irrelevant.
+It just becomes more gibberish for them to ignore.